Plato’s Cave Myth (meaning And History Of This Allegory)

 Plato took into account that people’s past conditions the way in which they experience the present, and that is why he assumed that a radical change in the way of understanding things had to necessarily entail discomfort and discomfort.
 In fact, that is one of the ideas that are clear in the way he illustrates that moment through the image of someone who tries to get out of a cave instead of remaining seated and who, upon reaching the outside, receives the blinding light of the reality.

-You may be interested: The Power to Face and Finish a Pending Task
+You may be interested: When to Go to a Neuropsychologist

 4. The return